sharizard/portfolio-workshop/README.md

 ### Step 4: Create compoonent for NavBar

-To navigate between the different pages, we need a navigation bar.
+To navigate between the different pages, we will need a navigation bar.

 1. Go to components/ folder.
 2. Right click and create a new folder called "navbar".